-There were 43 (54%) patients with other allergies apart from egg allergy, including food and inhalation allergies.
+A total of 38 (48%) patients had an ongoing eczema.
+There were 43 (54%) patients with other allergies besides apart from egg allergy, that includinges both food and inhalation allergies.
 All in all, these 43 patients suffered from a total of 134 recorded allergies.
-Food allergies were the most common (32 (40%) patients), while 24 (30%) of the patients presented with an inhalation allergy.
+Food allergies were the most common (32)

+(40%) patients), while 24 (30%) of the patients presented with an inhalation allergy.

-There are no statistical significant differences between the groups never being exposed to egg, a severe allergy to egg or a mild allergy to egg, regarding atopy, asthma, food allergies other than egg allergy, inhalation allergies or eczema.
+There were registered 134 allergies among the 43 patients.
+Food allergies were the most common with 32 (40%) patients, 24 (301%) of the patients presented with an inhalation allergy.
+There were are no statistical significant differences between the three groups never being exposed to egg, a severe allergy to egg or a mild allergy to egg, getting fractioned or single dose vaccine regarding atopy, asthma, food allergies besides egg allergy, inhalation allergies or eczema, atopy, asthma, food allergies other than egg allergy, inhalation allergies or eczema. food or inhalation allergy.